Newspaper Extracts - Thoralby

 THE DODD ESTATE.

 Also, a Valuable Freehold Moor Estate, called Dodd. situate in the several Townships of Bainbridge and Hawes, within Two Miles of Hawes, consisting of 1106A.
 8P., well Fenced.
 Any Gentleman partial to Moor Game Shooting, will find this Estate well worth their attention, as it is plentifully stocked with Grouse and other Game; with a small Shooting Box, with every requisite Convenience, built in the centre of the Estate, which the Owner used as a Residence during the first part of the Shooting Season.
-It is is considered as good Breeding Ground as any in the North of England, and in part adjoins the Preserves of his Grace the Duke of Devonshire, and other on the South side therof.
+It is considered as good Breeding Ground as any in the North of England, and in part adjoins the Preserves of his Grace the Duke of Devonshire, and other on the South side thereof.

 Also, an Allotment in Waterling Pasture, in the Township of Bainbridge, containing 60A.
 1R.
 9P.
 This Allotment also affords good Grouse Shooting.